EzekielGitura/Portfolio/README.md

-A code along project to practice HTML, CSS and JavaScript skills.
+A project to practice HTML, CSS and JavaScript skills.